 Over 75% Occupied Not sure

-Have you noticed a change in staff workload since transitioning to more frequent use of specialized housing units? *

-Yes No
+Has the workload increased or decreased?

-Which departments or teams are involved in the decision-making process for placing inmates in specialized housing units?
-Please select all that apply. *
+For each of the specialized housing units in your facility please describe which departments, teams, or individuals are involved in the decision-making process for placing inmates in specialized housing units?
+For each of the staff listed below, please indicate the units the staff are part of the placement decision making process for.

 Administrative leadership Security Staff